Decomposing random regular graphs into stars: Unique global maximum

 \subsection{Acknowledgements}

+We are very grateful to the referees for their insightful comments which have improved this paper.
+In particular, we would like to thank one referee for pointing out that using $\alpha^{\text{1-RSB}}(d)$ an upper bound on $\alpha^*(d)$ could lead to improvements in our results.
+We also thank the mathematical research institute MATRIX in Creswick, Australia where part of this research was performed.

 Michelle Delcourt's research was supported by NSERC under Discovery Grant No. 2019-04269.
-Mikhail Isaev's research was supported by the Australian Research Council DECRA Fellowship DE200101045.
+The research of Catherine Greenhill and Mikhail Isaev was supported by the Australian Research Council Discovery Project DP250101611.
 Bernard Lidick{\' y}'s research was supported in part by NSF grant DMS-2152490 and the Scott Hanna Professorship.
 Luke Postle's research was partially supported by NSERC under Discovery Grant No. 2019-04304.

-We thank the mathematical research institute MATRIX in Australia where part of this research was performed.